Absence of sound is not the end of hearing,

 Is the music Buddhist?

-Musical attunement is the default way of listening to music, but maybe we have to be Buddhist to also imbue this attunement with soteriological values.
-Above, we said that there is nothing 'Buddhist' about either nonduality or the non-scattered focused mind (what the Buddhist would call a state of samādhi), which were two of the 'Buddhist' aspects of chant that Chen singled out in the text discussed above.
-These two qualities and values could be achieved with almost infinite types of music, but knowing that a certain piece of music will guide us to a 'Buddhist' experience might also be exactly what enables that (soteriologically beneficial) experience to happen in the first place.
+There is nothing 'Buddhist' about perceiving music non-dually and without a scattered mind (what the Buddhist would call a state of samādhi), which were two of the 'Buddhist' aspects of chant that Chen singled out in the text discussed above.
+These two qualities and values are present by default in musical attunements and could be achieved with almost infinite types of music.
+Imbuing this attunement with Buddhist soteriological values might, however, both be considered something that helps enable that (soteriologically beneficial) experience to happen in the first place, as well as something that takes us further away from engaging it in a soteriologically beneficial way.

-This is very normal, and we see something like this operating in concerts all the time; knowing that the music is written by a certain composer before starting to listen to the piece, we prime ourselves for a certain listening experience to happen.
-Just before a piece by Morton Feldman is performed on a mixed program, we notice how a big part of the audience suddenly adjusts their posture as if getting ready to get into the 'Feldman experience'.
-This 'setting-up' is not, I would argue, necessarily bad in and of itself.
-Rather, it can be a helpful activity that facilitates more meaningful listening.
-How we conduct our bodies and energies is important in facilitating a meaningful listening experience.
-It highlights that music listening is not passive but enactive.
-Listening is, to borrow Thompson's description of mindfulness practices, a "skillful know-how for enacting certain situated mind-body states and behaviors" (Thompson et al, 1991/2016, xxv.).
-This point is also articulated by Tia DeNora when writing that "[l]isteners are by no means simply 'affected' by music but are, rather, active in constructing their 'passivity' to music - their ability to be 'moved'" (2003, 92).
+We often observe this issue when attending concerts.
+Prior to listening to a piece of music, knowing that it was composed by a certain composer, we mentally prepare ourselves for a specific listening experience.
+Just before a piece by Morton Feldman is about to be performed on a mixed program, we can observe how a significant portion of the audience adjusts their posture as if getting ready to enter the 'Feldman experience.'
+I believe that this 'setting-up' is not necessarily a bad thing in itself.
+It can be a helpful activity that enables more meaningful listening.
+The way we conduct our bodies and energies is crucial in facilitating a meaningful listening experience.
+It highlights that music listening is not merely a passive activity but an active one.
+Music is something enacted.
+To borrow Thompson's description of mindfulness practices, listening is a "skillful know-how for enacting certain situated mind-body states and behaviors" (Thompson et al. 1991/2016, xxv.).
+This point is also expressed by Tia DeNora when she writes that "[l]isteners are by no means simply 'affected' by music but are, rather, active in constructing their 'passivity' to music - their ability to be 'moved'" (2003, 92).

-But on the other hand, to take a more skeptical stance, knowing that a piece is 'Feldman' or 'Buddhist' might lead us to a false mysticism that reifies and essentializes certain experiences as having to be in a certain way.
-The experience is profound before it even starts, and we are therefore closed off from actually engaging with the sound as it is.
-We saw perhaps something like this above when Chen was ascribing the simple practice of musical variation in Buddhist chant to an expression of the 'Buddhist truth' of anitya.
-Before the music began, the listener already knew that the music had to be Buddhist somehow, and the listener therefore 'heard' variation as anitya.
+Taking a more skeptical stance, one could argue that identifying a piece of music as 'Feldman' or 'Buddhist' may lead to a false sense of mysticism.
+This can result in reifying and essentializing certain experiences as having to be in a certain way.
+In such cases, the experience becomes profound before it even begins, and we are, therefore, closed off from actually engaging with the sounds as they are.
+This was evident when Chen ascribed the simple practice of musical variation in Buddhist chant to an expression of the 'Buddhist truth' of anitya.
+The listener already knew that the music had to be Buddhist somehow, and therefore 'heard' variation as anitya.
 The simple, mundane fact of musical variation was reified into a Buddhist teaching on impermanence.
-The problem with this is that it can create an overly symbolic (i.e. conceptual) experience of music.
-Variation was heard through the conceptual idea of anitya.
-Rather than hearing the music as what Mipam would call the "uncategorized emptiness" we hear instead the "categorized emptiness".
-These are, of course, not new concerns, and Buddhist practitioners have at all times addressed the problem that Buddhism itself can become just another filter or ideology through which we try to 'understand' and categorize the world (rather than a method through which such filters can be deconstructed).
+The problem with this is that it can create an overly symbolic, conceptual experience of music.
+Variation is heard through the conceptual idea of anitya.
+Instead of hearing the music as what Mipam would call the "uncategorized emptiness," we hear instead the "categorized emptiness."
+These are not new concerns, as Buddhist practitioners have always addressed the problem that Buddhism itself can become just another filter or ideology through which we try to 'understand' and categorize the world, rather than a method through which such filters can be deconstructed.

 This opens up complex questions, and I would like to conclude this text with some personal reflections on these.
 One question that might arise to a Buddhist composer is if art should guide the listener to Buddhism as a path, or if it should try to instill experiences in the listener that are in tune with Buddhist soteriology.
 If leaning towards affirming the latter, we might ask what the point is of doing so if there is no wider context to make sense of those experiences.
 The crucial question is: is it necessary to have the Buddhist context to, through musical listening, 'hear the mind itself', or is it something that can happen without it?
 Do we even need Buddhism as a context, or is it possible, like Stephen Batchelor suggests, to achieve something like the 'Buddha's insights' in a post-Buddhist and secular age?

-I was early on drawn to art experiences similar to these that invited to experiences of emptiness.
+I was early on drawn to art that seemed to invite to similiar experiences.
 In the visual field, I found something of this quality in the works of Agnes Martin and Lee Ufan.
-Martin herself described her paintings to be "about merging, about formlessness […] A world without objects, without interruption" (in Princenthal, 2o15).
+Martin herself described her paintings to be "about merging, about formlessness […] A world without objects, without interruption" (in Princenthal 2015).
 The audience does not have to be committed to any particular institutionalized path of cultivation whatsoever to perceive this formlessness.
 This is one of the great qualities of art.
-There is no need to talk of ideas or concepts, but rather there is a possibility to directly inspire and benefit the mind-bodies of sentient beings through the attunement between them and the art.
+There is no need to talk about ideas or concepts.
+Instead, there is the possibility to directly inspire and benefit the mind-bodies of sentient beings through the attunement between them and the art.

 When I later started to meditate, I recognized the sound of the aging stone in meditative experiences like an old friend.
 I realized that the listening afforded by the Stone Piece was comparable to the kind of listening that the Śūraṅgama instructs us to do.
 The question then becomes: had I been practicing the Śūraṅgama meditation without realizing it?
 If the answer is yes, what need is there for Buddhism if this meditation is accessible through such simple instruction as listening to an aging stone?

-Some people might even say that not being fully content with these early art experiences, and instead being spurred on by Ono's stone piece to get involved with something institutionalized as Buddhism, was a very big mistake indeed.
-Others would argue against such a statement and instead claim that such a point of view subscribes to a view of awakening that is too facile; it is not enough, they would argue, to once in a while have empty, nondual meditative experiences when encountering art.
-To reach further than these temporary experiences facilitated by listening to the aging stone, or encountering the infinite in the sculptural structures of Lee Ufan, we simply must ask for help and guidance from someone who can show the way to complete, atemporal awakening.
-They would say that we therefore must take refuge in the Buddha, Dharma, and Sangha.
+As Mumon said in his verse to the 30th case of The Gateless Gate, it is silly to search for anything else on a day with a blue sky.
+This mere attunement to emptiness is enough.
+Breaking this state by asking logical questions such as what comprises the nature of a Buddha is equally foolish as stealing things and then declaring yourself innocent (青天白日, 切忌尋覓, 更問如何, 抱贓叫屈).
+In this vein, some might say that not being fully content with these early art experiences and being spurred on by Ono's piece to get involved with institutionalized Buddhism–i.e., pondering further and asking questions about the nature of this attunement–is a mistake.
+Others would argue against such a statement and claim it to be a facile consideration of awakening; it is not enough, they would say, to occasionally have empty, nondual meditative experiences when encountering art.
+To reach further than these temporary experiences facilitated by listening to the aging stone, or encountering the infinite in the sculptural structures of Lee Ufan, we must ask for help and guidance from someone who can show us the way to complete, atemporal awakening.
+They would say that we must take refuge in the Buddha, Dharma, and Sangha.

 From a normative Buddhist point of view, however, these art experiences are not enough.
 We simply must take refuge in the Buddha, Dharma, and Sangha to go further.
 This insistence on institutional religion is as untimely as it is important.
 As the great Buddhist monk, poet, and painter Guànxiū wrote already in the late Tang dynasty: